dotnet/csharpstandard/standard/expressions.md

      > M1(i + 5);     // transformed to a temporary input argument
      > ```
      >
      > In each method call, an unnamed `int` variable is created, initialized with the argument’s value, and then passed as an input argument.
-See [§12.6.4.2](expressions.md#12642-applicable-function-member) and §better-argument-passing-mode-new-clause.
+See [§12.6.4.2](expressions.md#12642-applicable-function-member) and [§12.6.4.4](expressions.md#12644-better-parameter-passing-mode).
      >
      > *end example*

 - For an input, output, or reference argument, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
 For an input or reference argument, the variable must be definitely assigned at the point of the method call.
 If the variable reference given as an output, or reference is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
 If this check fails, a `System.ArrayTypeMismatchException` is thrown.

-Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array ([§15.6.2.5](classes.md#15625-parameter-arrays)).
+Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array ([§15.6.2.6](classes.md#15626-parameter-arrays)).
 Such function members are invoked either in their normal form or in their expanded form depending on which is applicable ([§12.6.4.2](expressions.md#12642-applicable-function-member)):

 - When a function member with a parameter array is invoked in its normal form, the argument given for the parameter array shall be a single expression that is implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the parameter array type.
 In this case, the parameter array acts precisely like a value parameter.
 - When a function member with a parameter array is invoked in its expanded form, the invocation shall specify zero or more positional arguments for the parameter array, where each argument is an expression that is implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the element type of the parameter array.
 In this case, the invocation creates an instance of the parameter array type with a length corresponding to the number of arguments, initializes the elements of the array instance with the given argument values, and uses the newly created array instance as the actual argument.